 We officially launched the Gender & Chemicals Partnership (G&CP) at ICCM5, and MSP Institute is proud to serve as the Secretariat for this international multi-stakeholder partnership (also see www.gender-chemicals.org/partnership and www.gandcp.org).

-Since September 2024, MSP Institute, in collaboration with the G&CP, is cooperating with the GFC Secretariat (at UNEP) to develop the draft of a Gender Action Plan for the Global Framework on Chemicals, with the objective of mainstreaming a gender perspective in the implementation of the GFC.
+From September 2024 to October 2025, MSP Institute, in collaboration with the G&CP, has been cooperating with the GFC Secretariat (at UNEP) to develop the draft of a Gender Action Plan for the Global Framework on Chemicals, with the objective of mainstreaming a gender perspective in the implementation of the GFC.

 We have also completed a project to develop a Gender Road Map for implementation of gender mainstreaming in chemicals policy at national level.
 This was supported by the German Environment Agency and the German Environment Ministry.